Pakatan Harapan’s watershed victory must be followed by institutional and human rights reform

 5) Ratifying International Human Rights Treaties (Promises 26 and 59)

-Although not explicitly stated in the ‘Buku Harapan’, it is imperative that Malaysia accedes to the 1951 Convention Relating to the Status of Refugees and the 1967 Protocol, recognising the rights of refugees and finally protecting them in accordance with international standards.
+It is imperative that Malaysia accedes to the 1951 Convention Relating to the Status of Refugees and the 1967 Protocol as promised in their manifesto, recognising the rights of refugees and finally protecting them in accordance with international standards.

 We also urge the government to look into ratifying other core human rights treaties, in order to bring Malaysia in line with international standards: International Convention on the Elimination of All Forms of Racial Discrimination (ICERD); International Covenant on Civil and Political Rights (ICCPR); International Covenant on Economic, Social and Cultural Rights (ICESCR); and Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT).